Cranswick PLC

 Strength of Policy

-The company commits in writing to uphold human rights per the United Nations (UN) Universal Declaration of Human Rights and the International Labour Organization (ILO) Core Conventions on labour standards, working hours and health and safety for workers.
+In its Group Human Rights Policy, the company commits to upholding human rights and supports the UN Universal Declaration of Human Rights and the ILO Core Conventions on labour standards, working hours, and worker health and safety.

 1/1